 ProtonMail offers four different plans.
 Free, Plus, Professional, and Visionary.
 For most users, the free email will be enough with 500MB of space and the ability to send 150 emails per day.

-Users who take up the Plus plan have the option to add extras to their plan such as extra storage, extra domains, or extra addresses.
-Also, by paying yearly you get access to a 20% discount.
+Users who take up the Plus plan have the option to add extras to their plans, such as extra storage, extra domains, or extra addresses.
+Also, by paying yearly, you get access to a 20% discount.

 Best for small businesses using a B2B Office Suite.

 Headquartered in India, Zoho is increasingly popular with business clients and solopreneurs alike, thanks to its balance of feature-rich apps and heavy security.

 Speaking of security, it comes with all of the features you would expect from a high-end secure email service provider.
 They have servers located globally which can be accessed by their staff.